 Then return the test at the end of 91 days.

 Health Canada has developed guidelines on how and where to place tests, and C-NRPP has developed a list of devices which meet the set criteria for use.
-If you purchase a detector to place yourself, ensure it is on the C-NRPP list – it may have the C-NRPP logo on the device or check our list.
+If you purchase a detector to place yourself, ensure it is on the C-NRPP List of Homeowner Devices – it may have the C-NRPP logo on the device or check our list.

 Each device should include detailed instructions on where to place the test and how to get the results.